^

 Characteristics of teratoma:

-• Localization - anterior or posterior triangle of the neck, rarely in combination with the base of the skull (cervical teratomas).
+• Localization: anterior or posterior triangle of the neck, rarely in combination with the base of the skull (cervical teratomas).

 • The structure is dense, less often semi-liquid, loose.

-• Asymptomatic current.
+• Asymptomatic course.

-• Nespayannost with the skin.
+• Not fused with the skin.

 • Slow growth.

-Possible symptoms of a developed teratoma of the neck:
+Possible symptoms of a developed neck teratoma:

 • Cyanosis of the skin due to compression of the trachea.